dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 If no EventPipe session is running using MonoProfiler provider with method tracing keyword, no events will be emitted, even if running methods have been instrumented using `MONO_DIAGNOSTICS`.

-It is then possible to run `dotnet-trace` using the following provider configuration, `--providers Microsoft-DotNETRuntimeMonoProfiler:0x20000000;4`.
-Since all methods matching callspec will be instrumented it is now possible to capture enter/leave events only when needed at any time during application lifetime.
+When instrumenting methods using `MONO_DIAGNOSTICS`, it is possible to run `dotnet-trace` using the following provider configuration, `--providers Microsoft-DotNETRuntimeMonoProfiler:0x20000000;4`.
+Since all methods matching callspec will be instrumented it is possible to capture enter/leave events only when needed at any time during application lifetime.

 A way to effectively use this precise profiling is to first run with SampleProfiler provider, identifying hot paths worth additional investigation and then enable tracing using a matching callspec and trace execution of methods using MonoProfiler provider tracing keyword.
 It is of course possible to do enter/leave profiling during startup as well (using callspec or provider enabled instrumentation), just keep in mind that it can produce a large number of events, especially in case no callspec is in use.

-#### Collect GC dumps on MonoVM.
+### Collect GC dumps on MonoVM.

 ** TODO **: Add example using custom tooling parsing nettrace file including GC dump.